neftonjin/weather-api/README.md

 ### Known bugs  ( to be fixed)

-- history buttons not implemented in localstorage yet so if you refresh history will disappear
 - if no city is typed or an incorrect city name is passed to the search an error will appear in console

 ### Links